-Pashupati Paras resigns from Union Cabinet, accuses BJP of injustice
+Pashupati Paras resigns from Union cabinet, accuses BJP of injustice

 Paras may explore the possibility of joining hands with the opposition alliance led by Rashtriya Janata Dal in Bihar to fight against his nephew in the Hajipur seat.

 He represents Hajipur in the outgoing Lok Sabha and Paswan has also indicated that he will be contesting from the seat, considered a pocket borough of his late father Ram Vilas Paswan.
-PTI KR ANB ANB
+PTI KR KR NSD NSD